shapesmusic/Shapes-Basics-Draft/notes.md

 **Notes**

 - 27 (imagery): add double light and double heavy moods (7 notes in 5 tonescapes)
+  - shuffle 5 tonescapes (all so far)
   - reading_imagery_3 All tensions, no spaces, move anchor, stepwise only
   - reading_imagery_4 all tensions, no spaces, center anchor, random, not stepwise

 - SR Imagery sequence, add double light & heavy moods
 - All diatonic tensions
+- you might also recognize these moods in songs...